ampproject/amphtml/extensions/amp-list/amp-list.md

 {% call callout('Important', type='caution') %}
 Your endpoint must implement the requirements specified in the [CORS Requests in AMP](https://www.ampproject.org/docs/fundamentals/amp-cors-requests) spec.
 {% endcall %}

+The `src` attribute may be omitted if the `[src]` attribute exists.
+This is useful when rendering content as a result of a user gesture instead of on page load when working with [`amp-bind`](https://www.ampproject.org/docs/reference/components/amp-bind).

 ##### credentials (optional)